bdombro/lighthouse-docker/README.md

 Meanwhile, some websites are non-public and require custom engineering to allow the auditing computer to access.

-### Decision #3: What to do with the metrics that Lighthouse produces?

-Lighthouse produces a lot of metrics, some of which are useful as-is, some are useful with some manipulation, some are not very useful.

-Many metrics involve the addition of other metrics, which make it hard to compare a specific metric between audits.
-A good example is Largest Contentful Paint (LCP).
-LCP The time at which the image/text on the screen starts to settle.
-LCP is a valuable metric for software performance, but is useless when comparing one audit to another because of webserver influence.
-Mainly, LCP is highly influenced by the time it takes for the web-server to reply to page requests, also known as Time-to-First-Byte (SRT).
-The research demonstrated in ref #6 that metrics like LCP become useful when adjusted for TTFB.

-Decision #4: Does combining multiple audits together improve precision, and if so how many?
+### Decision #3: Does combining multiple audits together improve precision, and if so how many?

 Yes!
 Averaging is a great start, and can be made even better when accounting for botched audits.
-In ref #6, we utilize Standard Deviation to identify and reduce the impact of botched audits.
+In ref #6, we utilize a winsorizing algorithm, based on Standard Deviation, to identify and reduce the impact of outliers.

 ### Conclusion